 Do you have four-legged friends in your home that need to get prepared for a baby as much as you do?
 (No offense to the other types of pets out there… I just assume fish, birds and terrarium dwellers won’t have quite the same problems.)

-Cooper is our very adorable, very spoiled pup at home and one key piece we talk about making sure to prepare is getting him ready for a newborn in the house.
+Cooper is our very adorable, very spoiled pup at home.
+One key piece we talk about making sure to prepare is getting him ready for a newborn in the house.

 Many more updates to come on this section as we research more and talk to our local dog trainers about the best efforts here.
 I imagine they still recommend letting him sniff the baby’s blanket before bringing baby home, and learning our little one’s scent early on.